-The user must decide on a single dependent variable (Y
+The user must decide on a single dependent variable (Y) and a

 the relationship between the dependent and independent variables.